francescocesari/Covid-19-Simulation/README.md

 ## Getting Started

-If you want to contribute to the project, download it and open it from [Visual Studio 2019](https://visualstudio.microsoft.com/it/vs/).
+If you want to contribute to the project, download it and open it in [Visual Studio 2019](https://visualstudio.microsoft.com/it/vs/).

 ### Prerequisites